Ch4os1/WriteUps-PGP-OffSec/README.md

 # OSCP Practice Prep List
-A complete collection of OffSec PG labs and HTB prob labs used for OSCP preparation.
+A complete collection of OffSec PG labs and HTB prob labs used for OSCP preparation. <br>
 **NOTE**: As required by OffSec this repo will not contain actual writeups.

 For HTB write-ups please visit: https://github.com/Ch4os1/WriteUps-HTB